Complete the entire process online from home, at your own pace.

 AutoPay/EFT Discount: if the borrower chooses to make monthly payments automatically by electronic fund transfer (EFT) from a bank account, the interest rate will decrease by 0.25% and will increase back if the borrower stops making (or we stop accepting) monthly payments automatically by EFT from the borrower’s bank account.
 The discount will be reflected in your monthly payment.

-Eligibility: Laurel Road Perks! are available to current Laurel Road Members with an existing credit card, student loan, or personal loan who are physicians and dentists, including interns, residents, fellows, clinical professors, researchers, and managing physicians or dentists with one of the following qualifying medical or dental degrees: Doctor of Medicine, Doctor of Osteopathic Medicine, Doctor of Dental Surgery, Doctor of Medicine in Dentistry/Doctor of Dental Medicine, Doctor of Audiology, Doctor of Chiropractic, Doctor of Naturopathic Medicine, Doctor of Optometry, Doctor of Podiatry, or Doctor of Veterinary Medicine.
+Eligibility: Laurel Road Perks! for Doctors and Financial Insights are available to current Laurel Road Members with an existing credit card, student loan, personal loan, or mortgage who are physicians and dentists, including interns, residents, fellows, clinical professors, researchers, and managing physicians or dentists with one of the following qualifying medical or dental degrees: Doctor of Medicine, Doctor of Osteopathic Medicine, Doctor of Dental Surgery, Doctor of Medicine in Dentistry/Doctor of Dental Medicine, Doctor of Audiology, Doctor of Chiropractic, Doctor of Naturopathic Medicine, Doctor of Optometry, Doctor of Podiatry, or Doctor of Veterinary Medicine.

 Borrowers with a Doctor of Medicine (MD), Doctor of Osteopathic Medicine (DO), Doctor of Medicine in Dentistry or Doctor of Dental Medicine (DMD), Doctor of Dental Surgery (DDS) employed full time as an intern, resident, fellow, or similar postgraduate trainee at the time of loan disbursement are eligible to make $25 monthly payments ("Reduced Payment") throughout their training ("Residency Period").
 These payments may not be enough to cover all of the interest that accrues on the loan.
 Unpaid accrued interest will be added to the loan principal and monthly payments of principal and interest will begin when the Residency Period ends.
 Any Reduced Payment offered will be for at least 12 months from the date of disbursement and last as long as the borrower is in training, limited to a maximum of 48 months.